 Using a pastry cutter or the back of a fork, cut in the butter until well combined and with pea-sized clumps uniformly throughout.

-Add the cream, reserving a tablespoon of it to brush on the tops and mix just until well combined and a soft, shaggy dough is formed.
+Add the cream, stirring until a soft, shaggy dough is formed.

 For rustic shortcakes, use an ice cream scoop or a spoon to portion out 1/4 cup mounds of dough and flatten them slightly with the palm of your hand.
 For more biscuit-like shortcakes, gently pat dough out on to lightly floured surface until 3/4″ thick.
 Using a 3″ biscuit cutter, cut out rounds of dough.
 Lightly brush the remaining cream over the mounts of dough.
 Sprinkle a little extra sugar on top, if desired.